-Darlington Borough Council, as the Admissions Authority for community and voluntary controlled schools will consider all preferences for the schools, against the relevant oversubscription criteria as set out below.
-In determining admissions, priority will be given to those applications where the Primary School Application (PSA) is received by the published deadline.
+Darlington Borough Council, as the Admissions Authority will consider all preferences for this school, against the oversubscription criteria as set out below.
+Priority will be given to those applications where the Primary School Application (PSA) is received by the published deadline.
 Applications received after the deadline ('late' applications) will then be considered.